 Q. Why Makeni?

-A. I chose Makeni because of the increasing economic activity in makeni at that time, the increase in the expatriate community around Bombali district due to mining and other industrial activities.
+A. I chose Makeni because of the increasing economic activity in makeni at that time, the increase in the expatriate community around the Bombali district due to mining and other industrial activities.
 Malnutrition is also an issue in the district.
 In short, there was a massive market for eggs in makeni and its surroundings.

-Q. Describe your leadership Skills and experience?
+Q. Describe your leadership skills and experience?

 A. I started not knowing anything about poultry or the business aspect of it.
 I was just fueled by my passion, so by God’s grace, I was taught the principles of business the hard way by employing families and friends I almost lost everything before making the hard decision of letting them go and not mixing business with pleasure.
 I have also learned to at least get the basic knowledge of any business you want to enter into or invest in.
 I am a people’s person and a good listener so these are some of the skills that have helped me to this day.